ketil-malde/kmx/README.md

 This isn't so important in itself, but the underlying, highly tuned C-libarary gives decent performance and low memory consumption.

 2. It's exact, not probabilistic.
 Some of the faster and more memory-frugal tools out there use heuristics to get that way.
 This is probably a worthwhile trade-off in many cases, but exact is still nice.

 3. It has a compact indexing format, using a differential coding to save space.
 A benchmark indexing 200GB of Fastq data gives an index of 20GB.
-In addition, the format is very easy to parse and generate (see src/Serialize.hs for details).
+In addition, the format is easy to parse and generate (see src/Serialize.hs for details).
 At least jellyfish produces a bit larger indexes in my tests.